TypeFox/oct-playground-demo/documentation/demo-scenario.md

 }
 ```

- - **You (on call):** "Okay, so this is what we have now.
+ - **Sta:** "Okay, so this is what we have now.
 But marketing needs something more complex.
 They want tiered discounts—like if you spend $500, you get an extra 5%, and if you spend $1000, you get an extra 10%."

- - **Jan:** "Interesting.
+ - **Dev:** "Interesting.
 So that would stack with the VIP discount?
 A VIP spending $1000 would get 10% plus 10%?"

- - **You:** "Exactly!
+ - **Sta:** "Exactly!
 And they also want seasonal multipliers for Black Friday—like 2x all discounts."

- - **Jan:** "Hmm, that could get complicated.
+ - **Dev:** "Hmm, that could get complicated.
 Let me think about the formula..." *(starts typing a comment in the code)*
    ```typescript
    // TODO: Need to figure out: (base * seasonal) + tier?
 Or (base + tier) * seasonal?
    ```

- - **You:** "What's the difference?"
+ - **Sta:** "What's the difference?"

- - **Jan:** "Well, if we multiply the base by seasonal first, then add tier bonuses, a VIP on Black Friday would get (10% × 2) + 10% = 30%.
+ - **Dev:** "Well, if we multiply the base by seasonal first, then add tier bonuses, a VIP on Black Friday would get (10% × 2) + 10% = 30%.
 But if we add first then multiply, it would be (10% + 10%) × 2 = 40%."

- - **You:** "Oh!
+ - **Sta:** "Oh!
 Yeah, let's do the first one—multiply base by seasonal, then add tier.
 That seems more reasonable.
 But we need caps, right?
 We can't give away 50% discounts."

- - **Jan:** "Good point.
+ - **Dev:** "Good point.
 What should the caps be?"

- - **You:** "Let's say...
+ - **Sta:** "Let's say...
 40% for regular customers, 50% for loyalty, 60% for VIP."

- - **Jan:** "Got it.
-Let me refactor this..." *(starts coding while you watch)*
+ - **Dev:** "Got it.
+Let me refactor this..." *(starts coding while Sta watches)*

 ```typescript
 interface DiscountContext {